veelo/SublimeLinter-contrib-dmd/limitations/README.md

 They have been tested with dmd v2.077.1.

 ## Build (manually)
-As mentioned earlier, each sample contains the necessary arguments to build them in their first line.
-Just make sure to `cd` into this directory and to also pass the name of the file you wish to compile.
+Each sample contains the necessary arguments to properly build them in their first line as a comment.